benaryorg/pastebin-cloud-concept/README.md

 - single page acting as index
 - long file or directory names
 - changelog (restoring of previous versions)
-- saving multiple files into one file
+- saving multiple files into one paste

 ## Compression